 09 Aug Cosmetic Rosacea Treatments

 Rosacea is a medical condition, but many sufferers are most interested in treating it for cosmetic reasons.
-RefinedMD specializes in both the medical and esthetic side of treatments for this stubborn, chronic inflammatory skin condition.
+RefinedMD specializes in both the medical and aesthetic side of treatments for this stubborn, chronic inflammatory skin condition.
 The technical term for inflamed blood vessels is vascular rosacea, which is shortened into a much lovelier sounding condition than how it presents.

 Symptoms of Rosacea